MorganTBounds/app/README.md

 3. You may now enter the URL of a Tweet you would like to classify, and then click "Fetch Tweet".
 The text from the Tweet should now be displayed.

-4. You may manually alter the text of the tweet, or enter your own.
-NOTE: All text must be under 280 characters.
+4. You may manually alter the text from the Tweet, or enter your own (must be under 280 characters).

-5. When you are ready for the model to classify the text inside the tweet box, press "Classify Tweet".
+5. When you are ready for the model to classify the text inside the Tweet box, click "Classify Tweet".
+A bar chart will appear with the model's probabilistic prediction of the Tweet being "Not Hate" vs "Hate".